 VFDs often have a standardized 0…10V analog input to control machine speed, enable inputs that are fed e.g. by a signal relay of the numerical control’s interface board, and an emergency halt or error signal output to the CNC interface.

-In my case, I don’t own a VFD (yet).
+As of now (2022-Feb), I don’t own a VFD.
 So I don’t know any details about tuning, parameter setting, and customization for a certain spindle to write about.

 ELV / DC components